LambdaGaming/Hot-Pursuit/maps.md

 # Planned Support:
 - rp_1944berlin_v1
 - rp_stalingrad_gamizer
-- rp_unioncity*
-- gm_goldencity*
 - gm_york
+- rp_silentcartogropher

 # Not Supported:
-Note: These maps are officially unsupported by me, but you can still add any map to the config yourself if you think it'll work.
+ Maps with these prefixes are unsupported by me, but you can still add any map to the config yourself if you think it'll work.
+I'll accept a PR if it works out well enough.
 - rp_blackmesa_*
 - gm_underground_*
 - rnl_*